 When I was first learning about immigration law and the deportation system as a law student, I understood that immigration law as a whole has this very explicit racist history, from Chinese exclusions on, but when it came to the idea of deporting people because of criminal convictions, it wasn’t immediately apparent to me where that concept came from.

-And so over the course of my research, it was really eye opening to be able to explain how much of those choices, the choice to criminalize immigrants to the court and for their crimes, was based on these overtly racist decisions.
+And so over the course of my research, it was really eye opening to be able to explain how much of those choices, the choice to criminalize immigrants through the court and for their crimes, was based on these overtly racist decisions.

 The cycle that I described in the book is that historically, you have first the rhetoric, associating immigrants with criminality, and then you had choices to criminalize the acts that are associated with immigrants.
 And then those same laws have a deportation provision attached to them.